TRAIL & SHUTTLE BUS INFORMATION

 The distance from the East Portal trailhead to the bottom elevation trailhead, Pearson, is 14.4 miles.
 Pretty much downhill all the way.
 Shuttle buses transport you and your bike from the bottom trailhead at Pearson back up to the Roland trailhead.
 (This bus ride takes about 35 minutes one way.)
 After arriving by Bus at Roland, you will get back on your bike and pedal back through the St. Paul Pass Tunnel (again 1.661 miles) to reach your vehicle at the East Portal parking area!

 Seating on the shuttles is done on a first-come, first-served basis - based upon when one arrives at the Pearson Trailhead.
 Busses can hold 24 people with their bikes suspended from hooks in the back half of the bus.
-Our Larger Busses hold 48 passengers with a truck and trailer transporting bikes behind the bus also suspended by the back tire.
+Our Larger Busses hold 48 passengers with a truck and trailer transporting bikes behind the bus.
+These bikes are also suspended by the back tire.
 Shuttle buses leave as soon as they fill up to minimize any wait times for the majority of our guests.
 Understandably on busy days there will be a wait for shuttles.
-Guests that arrive at the bottom after 12:30 or 1:00pm may encounter wait times in excess of 30 minutes and they could be an hour or more 5 to 6 days a year.
+Guests that arrive at the bottom after 12:30 or 1:00pm may encounter wait times in excess of 30 minutes and they could be an hour or more on 5 or 6 of our busiest days a year.
 Wait times do get longer as the day goes on and then start to diminish again late in the day.

 Start your ride early 8:30 am to avoid the chance of a longer than normal afternoon wait time for a shuttle.